Help & Advice Articles, Videos and How-to-Guides

 If you have any questions about the effect of mould on health, consult this mould and damp guide from the NHS.
 If you have serious concerns about your health due to mould, you should speak to a professional healthcare provider.

 If you’d like any information on our ventilation systems or how to get rid of condensation or mould in your home, give our team a call on 0117 9823282.
 Our experts will advise you on the best methods for your situation.
-The NHS also has a page on preventing condensation and mould.

 Header image by Robina Weermeijer via Unsplash.